epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 Higher performance and simplified array handling [pvArray, COW] -

+For use cases in which the length of arrays won't change, a simple fixed-size array handling mechanism has been enabled to unlock the potential for very fast fixed array exchange.

 The C++ implementation of the data management interface of EPICS V4, pvData, now enforces Copy On Write (COW) semantics, to reduce